-Linked Learning is Student-Directed Emerging - 1 Developing - 2 Sustaining - 3 Students can be seen Students can be seen Students can be seen a) Occasionally reflecting on completed learning experiences. a) Selecting the instructional topics and activities that best fit their interests and learning styles from a list of options provided by their teacher. a) Designing interdisciplinary learning experiences including self-selection of: research topics or problems; investigation questions; and work-based learning experiences. b) Making task lists and filling in calendars for their project work. b) Creating, updating, and reflecting on project-specific learning plans. b) Organizing, revising, and self-monitoring a learning plan with a focus on: progress toward project outcomes; mastering Common Core and CTE standards; and effective use of learning time. c) Taking a role in questioning, research, and reflection when prompted. c) Learning through inquiry and taking an active role in questioning, research, and reflection. c) Learning through inquiry as they guide the process of asking deep questions, analyzing evidence, revising solution choices based on deep evaluation of new evidence, creating thoughtful conclusions, making connections, and reflecting on insights. d) Selecting resources they need to complete assignments and projects from options provided by their teacher. d) Determining what resources they need to complete assignments and projects. d) Self-selecting from a variety of resources (academic, industry, community) across disciplines as needed to support learning and inquiry. e) Revising their work based on feedback from teachers and peers. e) Improving their work quality to a level of mastery by asking teachers, peers, and industry partners for feedback and using that feedback to make improvements. e) Demonstrating mastery and quality through: pursuing feedback from industry partners, teachers, students, and community members; revising theories, conclusions, and products; and defending and justifying their conclusions/products as well as articulating their improvement process.
-MOVING PRACTICE FROM 1 TO 2 Teachers can be see MOVING PRACTICE FROM 2 TO 3 Teachers can be seen
+1 Emerging 2 Developing 3 Transforming Students can be seen: Occasionally reflecting on completed learning experiences.
+Selecting the instructional topics and activities that best fit their interests and learning styles from a list of options provided by their teacher.
+Designing interdisciplinary learning experiences including self-selection of: research topics or problems investigation questions work-based learning experiences.
+Making task lists and filling in calendars for their project work.
+Creating, updating, and reflecting on project-specific learning plans.
+Organizing, revising, and self-monitoring a learning plan with a focus on: progress toward project outcomes mastering Common Core and CTE standards effective use of learning time.
+Taking a role in questioning, research, and reflection when prompted.
+Learning through inquiry and taking an active role in questioning, research, and reflection.
+Learning through inquiry as they guide the process of asking deep questions, analyzing evidence, revising solution choices based on deep evaluation of new evidence, creating thoughtful conclusions, making connections, and reflecting on insights.
+Selecting resources they need to complete assignments and projects from options provided by their teacher.
+Determining what resources they need to complete assignments and projects.
+Self-selecting from a variety of resources (academic, industry, community) across disciplines as needed to support learning and inquiry.
+Revising their work based on feedback from teachers and peers.
+Improving their work quality to a level of mastery by asking teachers, peers, and industry partners for feedback and using that feedback to make improvements.
+Demonstrating mastery and quality through: pursuing feedback from industry partners, teachers, students, and community members revising theories, conclusions, and products defending and justifying their conclusions/products as well as articulating their improvement process.